 Power Unit.
 Mount a rack mounted power unit in the bottom front of the cabinet.

 Pull-Out Drawer.
-Mount the drawer to open to the rear of the cabinet at a height of approximately 38 in (965.2) from the foundation (including a 12 in (304.8 mm) riser).
+Mount the drawer to open to the front of the cabinet at a height of approximately 38 in (965.2) from the foundation (including a 12 in (304.8 mm) riser).
 An empty area of 7U shall be directly above the Pull-Out drawer and below the Network Device DIN Rail unit.
 Install a fiber termination panel in this empty space if needed.

 Shelves.
 Mount one shelf 3U below the bottom of the Pull-Out Drawer.